q-g-j/gentoo-stuff/README.md

 - Made a few changes to the xml, like adding CPU pinning, enabling hugepages and some other things.
 As you might know, you need to change this line (google it, I'm not sure about the legal part):<br/>
 `<qemu:arg value='isa-applesmc,osk=GOOGLE'/>`<br/>
 - Modified my libvirt [hooks file](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/libvirt/hooks/qemu) to support the new guest.
-- Mac OS Catalina installed just fine.
-Even when using virtio for the hard disk and for the graphics (in spice mode).
-Update: went back to SATA for the disk cause I couldn't get SSD TRIM working with virtio-blk.
 - When the installation starts you need to go to disk utility first and **erase** the System partition, even if empty.
 This automatically reformats it to be used for the installation.
 Close the disk utility and start the installation.
 - Downloaded homebrew and installed wget, xquartz (xorg for MacOS) and wine-staging :<br/>
 In mac OS open a terminal:<br/>